 MTS–Michigan trains its students to be theologically prepared and spiritually mature leaders who will serve the church community in Michigan and the world.

-Since 1993, Moody Bible Institute has offered classes in Spokane, Wash., first as an extension site known as Moody Northwest Center for External Studies.
+Moody Bible Institute offered classes in Spokane, Washington from 1993 to 2018, first as an extension site known as Moody Northwest Center for External Studies.
 In 2005, Moody Aviation—Moody's program focused on training missionary pilots—was relocated from Tennessee to its current site in Spokane.